 Share of women among mayors, by region, 2003-2008 (latest available)

-Source: Computed by the United Nations Statistics Division based on data from United Cities and Local Governments (2009) and national sources.
+Nations Statistics Division based on data from United Cities and Local Governments (2009) and national sources.
 Note: Unweighted averages; the numbers in brackets indicate the number of countries with available data.